chumaky/datero-docs/docs/tutorial.md

     !!! info "Main datero container"
         Web ui is available on port `8080`.
+        This is done intentionally to allow run on linux hosts where port `80` might require root permissions.
-        To distinguish from `postgres` datasource we run it on port `4444`.
+        To distinguish from `postgres` datasource we run `datero` database on port `4444`.
         For `sqlite` and `csv` datasources we must mount them into the file system of this `datero` container.
         See corresponding service sections for detals.